dtjessie/HistoCancerDetection/README.md

 CSV logs and plots are saved in ./logs and ./models, respectively.

+VGG16 and NASNet are fine-tuned using files in respective folders

+Current best (.9673 on leaderboard) uses ensemble of VGG16 and NASNet.

 To Do: Try a couple more architectures and ensemble to reach .98 on public leaderboard